Co-op Legal Services family law team awarded excellence in technology and innovation by the Law Society.

 At Co-op Legal Services our fixed fee civil partnership dissolution service costs £750 including VAT for uncontested cases.

 We will agree our legal fee with you upfront before any legal work starts.
 Once we have provided you with a written quote for the agreed work to be done on your civil partnership dissolution, that price will not change.

 Ending a civil partnership in England or Wales

-You are required to have been in a civil partnership for at least a year before you can apply to the Court to end it, this is called dissolving a Civil Partnership.
+You are required to have been in a civil partnership for at least a year before you can apply to the court to end it, this is called dissolving a civil partnership.
 You are not free to enter into another civil partnership until this process is complete and you have received the dissolution order.